-Jeff Nippard has a degree in biochemistry and, based on the workout programs that he publishes, it’s clear that he has a concise understanding of exercise principles.
+Jeff Nippard has a degree in biochemistry and, after reviewing his workout programs, it’s clear that he has a concise understanding of exercise principles.

 You can bet that he’s the real deal.

 This bodybuilding coach has over 2 million subscribers on YouTube with over 194 million views in total.
-And, if you still doubt this guy’s advice, here’s a look at his best lifts.
+And, if you still doubt this guy’s advice, look at the results of his best lifts.

 - Squat: 502 pounds